Photo: Ra-HausThe Frost museum includes a planetarium, an aquarium and a science center.

 Miami finally gets its museum: The Phillip and Patricia Frost Museum of Science

-Twenty years after it was conceived, five years after groundbreaking, after legal, political and financial woes, the long-awaited, 250,000-sq.-ft.
-Phillip and Patricia Frost Museum of Science is finally opened in downtown Miami’s Museum Park.
+Science, Finally A long-awaited museum opens downtown.
+Twenty years after it was conceived, five years after groundbreaking, after a series of legal, political and financial woes, the 250,000-sq.-ft.
+Phillip and Patricia Frost Museum of Science have opened in Miami’s Museum Park.

 Among the museum’s most popular exhibits: The three-level, 500,000-gallon suspended Gulf Stream Aquarium, which hosts sharks, rays and other fish.
 It can be viewed from above on an open-air deck or from below through a 31-foot-wide lens.
 The aquarium explores South Florida’s ecosystem ecology and marine biology.
 “I’ve never seen a fish tank anything like that size.
 It’s amazing,” says Timothy Houser, a local sixth grader who visited the museum.

 The new museum’s planetarium is one of just 13 worldwide equipped with an advanced 8K projection system.
 Frank Steslow, a microbiologist who is the museum’s president, says it’s unusual to have a single museum that includes a planetarium, an aquarium, and a science museum.

 The new facility replaces the much smaller Miami Science Center and Space Transit Planetarium, which in 2015 closed the Coconut Grove location it had occupied for 55 years.

 There were plenty of bumps in the road: Contractors suspended work for a while when the Frost museum ran into financial issues — it hadn’t raised enough money to cover construction costs that reached about $305 million.